A simple Python interface for AppSync resolvers and Gremlin traversals.

 Error Handling and Request / Response Mapping Template

 The AppSync-Gremlin library provides automatic error handling for AppSync.
-The library does this via the user of the AppSyncException
+The library does this via the user of the AppSyncException.

-requires 3 arguments when instantiated: error_type
+The AppSyncException requires 3 arguments when instantiated: error_type, error_message and error_data for type

 string, string and dictionary respectively.

-vertex.
+For example, consider the mutation resolver that creates a User vertex.
 Naturally we want to ensure that a user doesn't have a duplicate vertex,

-therefore we must add some form of validation within the resolver code which raises an AppSyncException
+therefore we must add some form of validation within the resolver code which raises an AppSyncException with the relevant error information

 if the validation fails.